Three of our largest programs are in Asia: Nepal and Bangladesh, where we

 - ReSurge surgeries performed annually: 2,100

-Productive years lost due to fire in Nepal is more than twice the productive years lost due to malaria.
+The number of productive years lost due to fire in Nepal is more than twice the amount of productive years lost due to malaria.
 Fortunately, Nepal is home to ReSurge International’s first and largest year-round Surgical Outreach Program.
 After working with ReSurge volunteer medical teams for a decade, Dr. Shankar Man Rai assembled a local team of medical professionals to provide medical services year-round.
 Now, Nepal’s Surgical Outreach Program provides free surgeries, speech therapy and other medical services for thousands of patients annually.
 By doing so, more than 1,214 cleft and burn patients are given a new beginning each year.
 Productivity and hope are restored, and approximately 3.1 million sick days are not taken because patients are now able to go to school or to work.
 This in turn helps Nepal recover $9.8 million in lost wages over the lifetimes of those patients who will now be able to work.
-Nepal also will be home to the Global Burn Project, a joint project with International Medical Corps to address the neglected global health crisis of burns with prevention, training, treatment and advocacy.